 One of the most promising qMRI techniques is high b-value Q-space imaging (QSI), a model free diffusion weighted imaging (DWI) technique (Callaghan et al., 1988).
 QSI is thought to be highly specific for axonal injury (Assaf et al., 2005) and has shown better sensitivity for detecting pathophysiological changes within lesions and normal appearing white matter (NAWM), compared to DTI in the brains of patients with MS (Assaf et al., 2002).
 A small pilot study in relapse-onset MS demonstrated the feasibility of using high b-value QSI in the spinal cord with improved detection of abnormal diffusion compared with the conventional DWI acquisition and analysis (Farrell et al., 2008).

-Complementary to structural MRI, is metabolic imaging, such as spinal cord 1H-MRS, which is used to quantify metabolites that are markers of specific pathological processes (Ciccarelli et al., 2014).
+Spinal cord 1H-MRS is used to quantify metabolites which reflect specific pathological processes, and can complement structural imaging (Ciccarelli et al., 2014).
 Commonly quantified metabolites in the spinal cord include: total N-acetyl-aspartate (tNAA), a marker of neuroaxonal integrity and metabolic function (Moffett et al., 2007), Myo-inositol (Ins), a marker of astrocytic activation and proliferation (Brand et al., 1993), and total Choline (tCho), which reflects changes in steady state levels of membrane phospholipids released during myelin breakdown (Henning et al., 2008; Marliani et al., 2010).
 More recently, our group developed a new protocol capable of quantifying glutamate-glutamine (Glx), a marker of neuronal integrity and neurotransmitter pool, in the spinal cord (Solanky et al., 2013).
 Although there have been a few spinal cord MRS studies in patients with RRMS and neuromyelitis optica (NMO), which have consistently shown neuronal loss and metabolic dysfunction, as reflected by reduced concentration in tNAA in the cervical cord of patients compared to controls (Marliani et al., 2007; Ciccarelli et al., 2007; Ciccarelli et al., 2013), to date none have included patients with PPMS.

 Besides the need to utilise more pathologically specific in vivo spinal cord imaging techniques, there is also a need to incorporate objective clinical measures, which are more sensitive to changes in clinical functions mediated by spinal pathways than conventional clinical tests, such as the Expanded Disability Severity Scale (EDSS) (Kurtzke, 1983).
 Measures such as postural stability, vibration perception thresholds (VPT) and dynamometry are more responsive to small clinical changes due to damage in the spinal cord than the EDSS, and have been shown to increase the sensitivity for detecting correlations between MRI abnormalities in the spinal cord and disability (Zackowski et al., 2009; Oh et al., 2013).